How training doctors in implicit bias could save black mothers' lives

 Related

-Then at the start of school, students will take the test, said Dr. Sharonne Hayes, the cardiology and medical director of the Office of Diversity and Inclusion at the Mayo Clinic in Minnesota.
+Then at the start of school, students will take the test, said Dr. Sharonne Hayes, a cardiologist and the medical director of the Office of Diversity and Inclusion at the Mayo Clinic in Minnesota.
 Hayes has led an institution-wide effort to train all 63,000 Mayo Clinic employees in implicit bias.

 “There’s really no evidence that you can get rid of implicit bias,” Hayes said.
 “So what our approach has been is to use some of the evidence-based things that can help us as health care providers not be hijacked by those implicit biases.”